symfony/symfony-docs/messenger.rst

     MESSENGER_TRANSPORT_DSN=redis://host-01:6379,redis://host-02:6379,redis://host-03:6379,redis://host-04:6379
     # Unix Socket Example
     MESSENGER_TRANSPORT_DSN=redis:///var/run/redis.sock

-.. versionadded:: 5.1

-    The Unix socket DSN was introduced in Symfony 5.1.

 A number of options can be configured via the DSN or via the ``options`` key under the transport in ``messenger.yaml``: